Olaowo5/Image-Comparison/README.md

 # Image-Comparison
-A web page designed in html to compare two images, users can chnage the default images Learned from codingnepal
+A web page designed in html to compare two images, users can change the default images Learned from codingnepal

 https://imagecompare.azurewebsites.net/